Cosmos Validator Exporter

 directory for system-wide access to Cosmos Validator Exporter:

-sudo ln -s /home/${USER}/cosmos-validator-exporter/cosmos-validator-exporter /usr/local/bin/
+sudo ln -s /home/${USER}/cosmos-validators-exporter/cosmos-validators-exporter /usr/local/bin/

 Create a Config file

-Inside your cosmos-validator-exporter
+Inside your cosmos-validators-exporter

 directory create the config file: